-Bus driver hurt in gunfire outside Wizards game
+Bus driver hurt in gunfire near Wizards game

 Ly said the glass shattered when the bus was struck by a stray bullet.
 The driver was treated at the scene, she said.

-There were apparently no other injuries in the incident, according to a spokesman for the D.C. fire and emergency services department.
+There were apparently no other injuries in the incident, according to a spokesman for the D.C. fire department.
 The spokesman said rescue personnel were sent to the area in response to a report of shots being fired.

 During the first half of the game, an announcement was made in the arena to alert fans to unspecified “police activity” outside the building.
 A representative for the team could provide no further information.

+A Twitter message from Monumental Sports & Entertainment, the team’s ownership group, said there was police activity “outside the arena” but no cause for alarm.
+A later tweet said fans leaving the game should be prepared to walk around the activity.

-The arena is on 7th Street between F and H Streets.
+The arena is between Sixth and Seventh streets, extending north from F Street.
+Its address is 601 F Street.

 The reason for the gunfire could not be determined.